urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 When using the screenshot and file generation methods from our SDK like `TakeScreenshot()`, `Render()` or `RenderAsync`, these responses will all be turned into a readable class instance for you.

 When downloading metadata, you can opt to either save the metadata, or just return it in the JSON response as above.
 Our helper method `TakeScreenshotWithMetadata()` will not store the metadata so not produce a URL.
-It will instead only return the metadata field as above, turned into metadata class.
+It will instead only return the metadata as above.

 ## Generating a Screenshot Using a Selector